Skip to content

 This can help, but please discuss any dietary changes for you or your baby with your doctor/pediatrician first.

 Cow’s milk can increase painful reflux symptoms for many babies dealing with GERD.
 (Check labels for casein, the milk protein.)
-Soy can also be a huge culprit.
+Soy can also be a culprit.
 Again, each baby can have unique sensitivities, so please work closely with your doctor before making any big dietary changes.

 What about medication?anchor